nasa/fprime/docs/HowTo/develop-gds-plugins.md

 > Users must be in the same virtual environment that the `fprime-gds` package has been installed into
 > `-e` allows local changes to take effect without a reinstall

 The first step in testing a plugin is to run `fprime-gds --help`.
-This should show arguments assoicated with your plugin.
+This should show arguments associated with your plugin.
 The plugins implemented here would produce the following output:

 ```